Accelerated Optimization on Riemannian Manifolds via Discrete Constrained Variational Integrators: Constrained Variational Hamiltonian Mechanics

 The condition that $\mathfrak{S} (q(\cdot),p(\cdot), \lambda(\cdot)) $ is stationary with respect to the boundary conditions $\delta q(T) = 0$ and $\delta p(0) =0$ is equivalent to $(q(\cdot),p(\cdot),\lambda(\cdot))$ satisfying \textbf{Hamilton's constrained equations}

-\proof{See Appendix \ref{Appendix: Type III Action}. } \end{theorem}
+\proof{See Appendix~\ref{Appendix: Type III Action}. } \end{theorem}

-\begin{remark} Hamilton's constrained equations are the same in the Type II and Type III formulations of Hamiltonian mechanics, and they can be thought of as Hamilton's equations coming from the augmented Hamiltonian where $\mathcal{p}$ is the conjugate variable to $\lambda$.
+\begin{remark} Hamilton's constrained equations are the same in the Type II and Type III formulations of Hamiltonian mechanics, and they can be thought of as the Hamilton's equations generated by the augmented Hamiltonian where $\mathcal{p}$ is the conjugate momentum for the variable $\lambda$.
 Furthermore, they are equivalent to the constrained Euler--Lagrange equations \eqref{ELConstEqs}, provided that the Lagrangian $L$ is hyperregular. \end{remark}

-\begin{remark} It is sometimes beneficial to augment the continuous equations with the equation $ \langle \frac{\partial H}{\partial p} (q,p) , \nabla \mathcal{C}(q) \rangle =0$ (and analogously for the discrete case) to ensure that the momentum $p$ lies in the cotangent space to the manifold, as explained and illustrated in \cite[Chapter VII]{HaLuWa2006}. \end{remark}
+\begin{remark} It is sometimes beneficial to augment the continuous equations with the equation $ \langle \frac{\partial H}{\partial p} (q,p) , \nabla \mathcal{C}(q) \rangle =0$ (and analogously for the discrete case) to ensure that the momentum $p$ lies in the cotangent space to the manifold, as explained and illustrated in~\cite[Chapter VII]{HaLuWa2006}. \end{remark}

-We will now generalize Theorem 2.2 and its Type III analogue from \cite{LeZh2011} to include holonomic constraints $\mathcal{C}(q)$ using Lagrange multipliers $\lambda : [0,T] \rightarrow \Lambda$.
+We will now generalize Theorem 2.2 and its Type III analogue from~\cite{LeZh2011} to include holonomic constraints $\mathcal{C}(q)$ using Lagrange multipliers $\lambda : [0,T] \rightarrow \Lambda$.

 In the Type II case, consider the function $\mathcal{S}(q_0,p_T)$ given by the extremal value of the constrained action functional $\mathfrak{S}$ over the family of curves $(q(\cdot),p(\cdot) , \lambda(\cdot)) $ satisfying the boundary conditions $q(0)=q_0$ and $p(T)=p_T$: